-The AEMC is seeking stakeholder feedback on a rule change request from Federal Energy Minister Josh Frydenberg to reduce the risk of customers being exposed to the financial shock of inaccurately estimated bills.
+The AEMC today made a draft rule to reduce the risk of customers being exposed to the financial shock of inaccurate estimated bills.

 Allowing customers to do meter self-reads in these situations would reduce the risk of customers being exposed to higher bills based on overestimated energy use, or having to repay significant sums due to previous bills based on underestimated energy use.

-Media: Prudence Anderson, Communications Director, 0404 821 935 or (02) 8296 7817
+Media: Communication Director, Prudence Anderson, 0404 821 935 or (02) 8296 781